golf1052/venmo-for-slack/README.md

 ## Venmo
 Register a Venmo app [here](https://venmo.com/account/settings/developer).
 The client id and client secret will go in your credentials.ini file.

+### Webhook support
+In app settings add the url where the app lives with a path of webhook (for example http://venmo-slack.example.com/webhook)
+In your credentials.ini file add a Slack bot token so messages get sent to Slack

 ## Credentials
 First setup a credentials.ini file in the venmo folder.
 There is an example credentials_sample.ini file that should show you want you need.